JaykeBird/ssui/README.md

 >
 > Licensed under MIT License.
 See website for more details.

-The full credits is available on [the Credits page on my website](https://jaykebird.com/software/ssui/credits).
+The full credits are available on [the Credits page on my website](https://jaykebird.com/software/ssui/credits).